Chronology of Multi-Agent Interactions for Provenance of Evolving Information: Evaluation

 This section evaluates the proposed chronological system through simulations of continual language generation involving multiple agents, in which the content is subject to successive transformations.
-We assess the complexity of the chronicle space, the accuracy of the recovered provenance, and the quality of the generated text under varying experimental conditions.
+We assess the complexity of the chronicle space, the accuracy of the recovered provenance, the quality of the generated text and the robustness against adversarial attacks under varying experimental conditions.